Andrew62/dogcatcher/README.md

 ## Metrics

 Initial results shows a loss of 15% (85% correct) after 50000 iterations with out dropout.
-Trianing took 12 days quad-core i5 CPU with 32 GB RAM and SSD running Ubuntu 14.04.
+Trianing took 12 days with a quad-core i5 CPU, 32 GB RAM and SSD running Ubuntu 14.04.